Accommodations & Temporary Assistance in Educational Programming Policy

 Previous Accommodations Impact on Future Accommodations Needs

-- An accommodation granted at DMU does not guarantee an accommodation will be granted by Board or certifying examinations, nor do previously received accommodations guarantee accommodations at DMU.
+- An accommodation granted at DMU does not guarantee that accommodations will be granted by Board or certifying examinations, nor do previously received accommodations guarantee accommodations at DMU.

 - Accommodations granted at DMU apply solely to coursework completed at DMU.
 Such accommodations may help the student be successful while at DMU but may not be granted by other academic or professional institutions (e.g. residency placements, etc.) which may affect the students’ ability to be successful in their chosen profession.

-- Should the student’s needs for accommodations change while at DMU, the student should provide information demonstrating the need to CTL.
+- Should the student’s needs for accommodations change while at DMU, the student should provide information demonstrating the need to the CEE.